lethib/my_patients/LOGBOOK.md

 - Removed the generated frontend for the CSR (Client-Side Rendering).
 I prefer to use vite + react rather than rsbuild.
 - Removed data, fixtures and mailer directories.
 I don't understand their use in this project.
 If i'll to implement a mailer, i'll re-write it to better understand how it works.
 - Created this LOGBOOK :)

+## 10/08/2025

+- Implemented my own error type in Rust for better error handling.
+Well understood how enums, strucs and traits are working together in Rust.
+- Implemented my API client with a TanStack Query wrapper for my endpoints.
+This has been done with generics helpers to avoid code duplication.